-Encountering a skunk is never fun for you, your family, or your pets.
+Encountering a skunk is never fun for you, your family or your fur babies.
 You can’t try to scare the skunk, because it could spray everyone.
 You have to avoid the skunk, because it could carry rabies.
 If you’ve been having trouble with skunks on your property, there are steps you can take to prevent them.
 The skunk removal experts at Animal Remover discuss plants in your yard that keep skunks away from your garden, home, or property.

 Skunks like to eat summer squash once they ripen in the summer.
 However, the leaves of squash plants have tiny hairs on them that irritate the feet of skunks when they walk on the plant.
 Squash plants spread out and provide excellent ground cover against skunks.
 It’s an annual plant that requires replanting every year, and skunk removal experts can show you the best place to plant summer squash.